87andrewh/WeirdAntiCheatIdeas/README.md

 Industry Goals:
    Anti-cheat developer community of scale similar to anti-malware community?
 Journals?
 Conferences?
+   How to incentize people working at competing companies to contribute?
    Simple, open-source tools to help small devlopers protect themselves.
    Incorperating ideas from many genres?
 FPS, MMO, RTS, MOBA.
    Gaining knowledge from EAC and Battleye.
 Job opportunities?